Anne Will: Other activities

 An active contributor to the Kindernothilfe and UNICEF charities, Will is also involved in projects aiming to eliminate landmines.
 On 2 July 2005, she hosted the German stage event of the Live8 in front of the Siegessäule in Berlin.
 She also serves as Ambassador for the Room of Names of the Memorial to the Murdered Jews of Europe in Berlin.

 Personal life

 Will lives in Berlin.
-From 2016 until 2019 she was married to Miriam Meckel, then editor-in-chief of the major German magazine WirtschaftsWoche and professor of communications and media at the Swiss University of St. Gallen.Will is member of Roman Catholic Church.
+From 2016 until 2019 she was married to Miriam Meckel, then editor-in-chief of the major German magazine WirtschaftsWoche and professor of communications and media at the Swiss University of St. Gallen.
+Will is Roman Catholic.